The Airmen's Stories - P/O H R Case

 He enlisted in the class 'F' Reserve as an Airman u/t Pilot in about June 1936.
-He was called up for full-time service on 1st September 1939 and completed his flying training at 2 FTS.
-He was commissioned in August 1940 and posted to 64 Squadron, equipped with Spitfires, at Leconfield on the 28th.
-His next posting was to 72 Squadron at Biggin Hill on 20 September.
+He was called to full-time service on 1st September 1939 and completed his flying training at 2 FTS Brize Norton, on No. 47 Course, which ran from 28th April to 3rd August 1940.

-The late Air Vice Marshal Bobby Deacon-Elliott, who was also on 72, remembered Case as 'A young man keen to get to grips with the enemy'.
+The late Air Vice Marshal Bobby Deacon-Elliott, who was also with 72 Squadron, remembered Case as 'A young man keen to get to grips with the enemy'.

 Case formed a close friendship with P/O Hugh Reilley, a Canadian who flew with 64 and 66 Squadrons.
 At some point in the Battle they were on leave together and came to Withycombe.
 One of Case’s sisters remembered that she learned that her brother was home was when she walked through the front door of the farmhouse and saw two RAF officers’ caps on the hat stand.

 On the day after Case's death, P/O Hugh Farmer, the intelligence officer of 72 Squadron, wrote to Case’s mother stating that “It has not been possible to find out exactly what happened.
 The aircraft crashed near Folkestone and your son was killed instantly.
 None of our squadron was with him at the time because the squadron had had to break up to avoid colliding with another squadron fighting in front.”